iterative/dvc.org/content/docs/command-reference/pull.md

 With the first `dvc pull` we specified a stage in the middle of this pipeline (`featurize.dvc`) while using `--with-deps`.
 DVC started with that DVC-file and searched backwards through the pipeline for data files to download.
+Later we ran `dvc pull` to download all the remaining data files.

 Then we ran `dvc pull` to download all the remaining data files.